hashicorp/terraform/website/docs/modules/sources.html.markdown

 If you need Terraform to fetch modules from private GitHub repos, you must provide Terraform with credentials to authenticate as a user with read access to those repos.

 - If you run Terraform only on your local machine, you can specify the module source as an SSH URI (like `git@github.com:hashicorp/example.git`) and Terraform will use your default SSH key to authenticate.
+- If you use Terraform Enterprise, consider using the private module registry.
+It makes handling credentials easier, and provides full versioning support.
+(See [Private Registries](#private-registries) above for more info.)

-- If you use Terraform Enterprise, you can use SSH URIs.
+    If you need to use modules directly from Git, you can use SSH URIs with Terraform Enterprise.
 You'll need to add an SSH private key to your organization and assign it to any workspace that fetches modules from private repos.
 [See the Terraform Enterprise docs about SSH keys for cloning modules.](/docs/enterprise/workspaces/ssh-keys.html)
 - If you need to run Terraform on a remote machine like a CI worker, you either need to write an SSH key to disk and set the `GIT_SSH_COMMAND` environment variable appropriately during the worker's provisioning process, or create a [GitHub machine user](https://developer.github.com/guides/managing-deploy-keys/#machine-users) with read access to the repos in question and embed its credentials into the modules' `source` parameters:

     ```hcl